We supply a large playlist of original music selected and composed specifically for underwater listening.

 His playing sometimes responds to the movement of the student while in the water.
 For example intensifying the playing as the movement intensifies thereby creating more underwater sound vibrations against the body.

-One of his students who is severely hard of hearing, enjoys while in the water, strumming an acoustic guitar resting on pool side.
+While in the water, one of his students who has hearing loss, enjoys strumming an acoustic guitar resting on pool side.
 The guitar sound is played back through the underwater speaker near her belly enabling her to feel the sound she is creating.

 To contribute your music to Musical Hydrotherapy sessions send an email with links to:

 Musician, artist and sound designer for stage and screen as well as art installations.
 His work has been presented internationally in galleries and festivals.
 Joel plays live at Wet Sounds events.
 He broadcast live new music at his weekly radio show on London's Resonance 104.4fm (2005 - 2016).
 Website

 Writer, composer and broadcaster.
 He writes for a number of magazines including the Saatchi Gallery Art & Music, Pro Sound News Europe, Lighting & Sound International and Installation.
 Simon regularly broadcasts experimental political and architectural based sound art, as well as audio walks in Venice and London, for Resonance FM radio.
 His music has been used in Film TV and Theatre.

 In 2019, students from the Orpheus Centre, an independent specialist college for young disabled adults with a passion for the performing arts, created music for underwater listening over the course of two terms.

 There are three interlinked components to the underwater music and sound construction:

 Sound that has melodic and rhythmic structures using instruments and/or voice.
 Based in song and music tradition.

 Sound that is chosen for its aesthetic quality using sonic textures, timbres and frequency relationships.
 Based in electroacoustic tradition.